anthofflab/MimiPAGE2009.jl/docs/src/gettingstarted.md

 To run the model, run the `main_model` file in the src folder.
 This runs the deterministic version of Mimi-PAGE with central parameter estimates.
 The `getpage` function retrieves the model object.
 The model `m` returns a list of components and each of their incoming parameters and outgoing variables.
 Results can be called by running `m[:ComponentName, :VariableName]` for the desired component and variable.

-To run the stochastic version of Mimi-PAGE, which uses parameter distributions, since the montecarlo.jl file in the src folder.
+To run the stochastic version of Mimi-PAGE, which uses parameter distributions, see the montecarlo.jl file in the src folder.
 The current Monte Carlo  process outputs a selection of variables that are important for validation.
 For more information, see the Technical Guide.

 ## Troubleshooting